 A briefing just popped up on my phone from the New York Times.
-It reads, “It will be colder in the Midwest today than in Antarctica” and terms like ‘polar vortex’ and ‘instant frostbite’ are broadcasting from the news radio Zoraida has going upstairs.
+It reads, “It will be colder in the Midwest today than in Antarctica.”
+Terms like polar vortex and instant frostbite are broadcasting from Zoraida’s radio upstairs.
 All of this frostiness has me reflecting on an ill-fated ice fishing trip I organized last February to the island of North Hero on Lake Champlain near the Vermont/Canada border.

-I’ve idealized ice fishing since hearing stories of my French Canadian Great Grandfather Leopold Arbour’s exploits: lumberjacking for a living as he made his way to Schenectady from the Gaspe Peninsula near Newfoundland, stealing the show with legendary Irish jig dancing at parties (I was never inspired to try this), and gleefully sitting in the middle of a cold, dreadful lake all day staring into a black hole as he drank copious amounts of blood thinning whiskey.
-So, last year I recruited the first three brave and mutually foolish souls I could find by stoking their imaginations with tales of the sharp toothed Northern Pike known regionally as the ‘water wolf’, and the (mythological?)
-Champlanian lake monster ‘Champ.’
-There was Lucas, a globe trotting filmmaker who has roughed it everywhere from the high peaks of Nepal to the fast streets of Manila, Mario, a longhaired carpenter, history buff and roots music crooner, and Alex, our resident journalist, deep thinker and political operative.
+I’ve idealized ice fishing since hearing stories about my French Canadian Great Grandfather Leopold Arbour’s exploits: lumberjacking for a living as he made his way to Schenectady from the Gaspe Peninsula (near Newfoundland), legendary Irish jig dancing at parties, and sitting on a cold, dreadful lake all day staring into a black hole as he drank copious amounts of blood-thinning whiskey.
+Last year I recruited the first three brave and mutually foolish souls I could find.
+I stoked their imaginations with tales of the sharp-toothed Northern Pike known regionally as the water wolf, and the (mythological?)
+Champlanian lake monster, Champ.
+The final team comprised: Lucas, a globe-trotting filmmaker who has roughed it everywhere from the high peaks of Nepal to the fast streets of Manila; Mario, a longhaired carpenter, history buff and roots music crooner; and Alex, our resident journalist, deep thinker, and political operative.

 Sweater, Northern Pike (Waterwolf), Leopold Arbour (left to right)